Anti-Christian Movement: Course

 Pamphlets, rallies and petitions were numerous from 1922 through 1927.

 The killing of six Christian missionaries during the Nanking Incident of 1927 has been attributed to the influence of the movement, but can also be attributed to more generalized xenophobia.

-In response to the attacks on Christian missionaries from various Chinese rebellions, the Churches sent out more missionaries to China in a “Faith Movement” to invigorate a call to faith for the Chinese.
-Despite the rejection and danger, many missionaries were also convinced that by the twentieth century, the “Second Coming of Christ” would occur and thus, they seemed desperate to save as many people as they could before it was too late.
+In response to the attacks on Christian missionaries from various Chinese rebellions, the Churches sent out more missionaries to China in a "Faith Movement" to invigorate a call to faith for the Chinese.
+Despite the rejection and danger, many missionaries were also convinced that by the twentieth century, the "Second Coming of Christ" would occur and thus, they seemed desperate to save as many people as they could before it was too late.

 Those that participated in persecuting the American Christians used fear tactics such as destroying the homes of the missionaries or kidnapping them and leaving them stranded somewhere in the wilderness, and caused multiple emotional breakdowns for many.

 American Christians began to become furloughed from all the chaos and panic as well as some of the Church's loss of funds.
 Chinese Christians were left in charge of the institutions that were left behind but many were persecuted still because of the contradicting ideals of the natives and Christianity.

+The Kuomintang's 1926 National Congress in Canton endorsed the growing anti-Christian movement in China, labelling missionaries as "tongues and claws of imperialism."
+Protests and riots linked to the Nationalists frequently occurred, sometimes with Nationalist troops participating.
+Several mission properties were destroyed or looted.
+However, since the Kuomintang leaders, many being Christians themselves, held back from starting an actual conflict with the Christian churches, although they encouraged the propaganda against the churches.
+Hence, Chiang Kai-shek attempted to reassure missionaries they would not be targeted, although attacks against missions continued.
+Kuomintang members often possessed contradictory and mixed views.
+Many Kuomintang leaders, both leftists like Liao Zhongkai and rightists like Dai Jitao, Zou Lu, Wu Zhihui, strongly advocated for the anti-Christian movement, while some leftists like Zhou Enlai and Soviet advisor Borodin were friendly towards the missionaries.
+The Beijing government and the KMT government, like the communists, supported the Recovery of Education Rights Movement which condemned all missionary schools as imperialistic.
+The KMT government banned foreign school administration, imposed a standard national curriculum and abolished compulsory religious activities and studies.
+The Educational Rights movement became a key component of KMT ideology.

 The movement effectively came to an end with Chiang Kai-shek's baptism in 1929 and the appointment of T. V. Soong, a Christian, as premier in 1930.

 The anti-Christian Movement indeed drove many foreign missionaries out of China but it ironically strengthened Chinese Christians' movement for the indigenization of churches in their country.